gnebbia/package_management_for_scripting_languages/package_management_for_scripting_languages.md

 ```$virtualenv -p /usr/bin/python2.7 env ```

-this will create a python virtual environment with a selected python version
+this will create a python virtual environment with a selected python version,
+also remember in this case that if we are using pyenv to manage python versions,
+we should include the full path to the local python version ~/.pyenv/###/###/###

 ```$source env/bin/activate ```